cmatthewbrooks/brookscooks/README.md

 My personal space for meal planning and recipes

+## Goals

+Generally speaking, my meal planning goals are as follows:

+* Most meals should be relatively healthy to offset meals that might be more fun.
+* Breakfasts and lunches should be simple, unless planned ahead.
+Repeating breakfasts and lunches is fine.
+* Dinners should match my schedule and anticipated mood.
+Sometimes I want to be chopping garlic and onions with a glass of red wine but other times, I just want the meal to take care of itself quickly.
+* Automation should get from meal ideas to calendar events and combined grocery lists as quickly and effeciently as possible.

 ## Motivation

 I love to cook (and eat!) but meal planning still causes friction in my daily